Swefton/Swefton.github.io/README.md

 ## How we built it

+- Scanning WiscIDs: used OpenCV to scan the bar code on WiscIDs using a connected iPhone
+- Databases with MongoDB: kept track of new events and users at events through databases
+- Creating events: Using location names, long/lat coordinates, and a login secret key to make changes to events
+- Map to check out local events: WIP

 ## Challenges we ran into
 - Learning curves associated with front-end development
 - The staticness of Github pages